n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > choose to limit occurrences by limiting the above expressions to a
 > finite length, such as `(HALANT_GROUP CN){0,4}` .

+The primary problem involved in shaping broken syllables is the lack of a syllable base (either a base consonant or an independent vowel).
+Without a syllable base, the shaping process cannot implement GPOS positioning and other contextual operations that are required later in the shaping process.

+To make up for this limitation, shaping engines should insert a dotted-circle placeholder (`U+25CC`) character into the text stream where the missing syllable base was expected to occur.
+This placeholder allows the shaping process to proceed on a best-effort basis at handling the broken-syllable sequence, but making guarantees about the orthographic correctness or preferred appearance of the final result is out of scope for this document.

+Shaping engines can perform this dotted-circle insertion at any point after the broken syllable has been recognized and before GSUB features are applied.
+However, the best results will likely be attained by performing the insertion immediately, before proceeding to stage 2.
+This will enable the maximum number of GSUB and GPOS features in the active font to be correctly applied to the text run by ensuring that all reordering, tagging, and sorting algorithms are executed as usual.

+> Note: In software stacks where other text-handling operations, such
+> as Unicode normalization and localization, are performed before the
+> text run is passed to the shaping engine, there is a potential for
+> the dotted-circle insertion to cause unexpected effects.
+>
+> For example, if a `ccmp` or `locl` feature substitutes a variant
+> glyph of non-default size or weight for the dotted-circle
+> placeholder (`U+25CC`) codepoint, then a shaping engine that relies
+> on another software component to handle those features must take
+> additional care to ensure consistency.

 The expressions above use state-machine syntax from the Ragel state-machine compiler.
 The operators represent: